-Use all available funding opportunities.
+• Use all available funding opportunities.
 If your parents have offered to fund your studies, then be willing to accept their generosity rather than trying to support yourself by working.
-Look out for chances to sell parts of your research to development agencies which want to commission studies in your area, and adapt your plans to take advantage of them.
+Look out for chances to sell parts of your research to development agencies that want to commission studies in your area, and adapt your plans to take advantage of them as long as they do not place any restrictions on publishing or placing a copy of your thesis in the Bodleian.